-DERBY City Sport Forum will not be holding its awards ceremony this year to laud local people and their achievements because of the Covid-19 pandemic.
+DERBY City Sport Forum was not able to hold its awards ceremony in 2020 to laud local people and their achievements because of the Covid-19 pandemic.

 The forum had hoped to hold its popular sports awards ceremony in October but organisers feel that the restrictions will make it impossible to hold such an event this year.